The Unwanteds: Book 2: Island of Silence

-Aaron Stowe has been kicked out of the University of Quill.
-But, he is power-hungry.
-Gathering a group of sympathizers named The Restorers, he plots his rise to power, and the demise of Artimè.
+Aaron Stowe has been kicked out of the University of Quill but is still power-hungry.
+Gathering a group of sympathizers named The Restorers, he plots his rise to power and the demise of Artimè.

 Meanwhile, two silent, orange-eyed children, named Sky and Crow, have arrived on a raft.
-While Artimè seems to continue along normally, Eva Fathom, a supposed Restorer, is spying on Quill, and passing along information to Sean Ranger, an unwanted teenager.
+While Artimè seems to continue along normally, Eva Fathom, a supposed Restorer, is spying on Quill and passing along information to Sean Ranger, an unwanted teenager.
 Plus, Mr. Today starts to teach Alex how to be a head mage, and devises a plan to trick Aaron.
-But, the plan backfires.
+However, the plan backfires.
 Aaron confronts Mr. Today, and kills him using five heart-attack spells that Alex invented, thus depriving Artimè of its magic and leaving all magical components useless.
 Meanwhile, Alex and Simber, one of Mr. Today's statues, go out on a search for three of Alex's missing friends, Meghan Ranger, Samheed Burkesh, and Lani Haluki.
 They rescue Meghan and discover that Samheed and Lani have been captured by a neighboring, silent island, called Warbler.
-On the way back, Simber freezes, and crashes into the sea, because of Mr. Today's death.
+On the way back, Simber freezes due to Mr. Today's death and crashes into the sea.
 Alex and Meghan barely avoid death.
-At the same time, the Restorers attack Artimè, and causing mass hysteria.
-Island of silence is one of the most important books in the Unwanteds and one of the most tragic ones.
+At the same time, the Restorers attack Artimè, causing mass hysteria.